Srinidhi-Padmanabhan-1/Desktop-personal-assistant/README.md

 # Desktop-personal-assistant
-Used to automate day to day tasks with your computer
+Used to automate day to day tasks with your computer using voice commands